Go back

 5 Ways NetBrain Helps Govern Federal Networks

-Now as Federal institutions come under increased pressure to modernize, it becomes clear that much of their infrastructure isn’t prepared to enter the modern age with them.
+Now as Federal government IT operators come under increased pressure to modernize, it becomes clear that much of their infrastructure isn’t prepared to enter the modern age with them.
 Just recently, for example, the Pentagon failed its first audit, with many auditors noting issues with compliance, cybersecurity policies, and improving inventory accuracy.

-With this in mind, it’s important to understand the elements that make the Federal sector different.
+With this in mind, it’s important to understand the elements that make the Federal government IT sector different.

 • Documentation handoff is incredibly important because contractors are consistently rotated through similar environments.